AndrewGergis1997/Real-Time-operating-Sytems/exercises/02/instructions.md

 # Checklist

-- [ ] preparations to resume your work
+- [DONE] preparations to resume your work
   - [ ] clone your repository, <u>with its submodules!</u>
     - **Hint**: check the updated instructions in the main README of [course_upstream]
   - [ ] pull the changes published in [course_upstream]